 Thanks to special grants and the generous donations of individuals, the MSPCA at Nevins Farm is able to offer low-cost spay-neuter services for cats and kittens who live in designated communities, including Lawrence, Haverhill and Methuen.

-The spay-neuter package is $10, and includes, the spay or neuter surgery, rabies vaccination, FVRCP (distemper)vaccination, nail trim and flea treatment.
+The spay-neuter package is $10, and includes, the spay or neuter surgery, rabies vaccination, FVRCP (distemper)vaccination and nail trim.
 A microchip (a form of permanent identification) can be included for an additional $10.

 To apply, please click on the appropriate link to the right.
 An MSPCA representative will be in touch within a week to schedule an appointment.
 Remember, you will be required to provide proof of residency prior to booking an appointment.

 The "CatMobile" program offers affordable spay-neuter surgeries and vaccines to the cats of Merrimack Valley families in need of financial assistance.
 A Neuter package is $80, a Spay package is $120, and each package includes an exam, the spay-neuter surgery, rabies vaccine, and flea treatment.
 To schedule an appointment, call (978) 465-1940, or register online at www.catmobile.org.

 Since 1986, the MSPCA, in cooperation with the Massachusetts Veterinary Medical Association (MVMA), has offered eligible pet owners a discount certificate accepted by nearly 200 veterinary hospitals and veterinary clinics throughout Massachusetts.

 NH residents are eligible for state-subsidized spay-neuter assistance.
 You can learn more information about program options by visiting the New Hampshire SPCA's webpage.

 Visit our main page to learn about other low cost options for spay and neuter services.